May L. Cheney

+Early life and education

-May Lucretia Shepard Cheney (May 11, 1862 – April 22, 1942) was born during the Civil War in Garden Grove, Iowa, and was named after the month in which she was born, and her maternal grandmother who influenced her childhood.
+Cheney was born during the American Civil War in Garden Grove, Iowa, and was named after the month in which she was born, and her maternal grandmother who influenced her childhood.
 May's early school attendance was in her hometown.
 She attended high schools in Oakland and Chico, California before enrolling at UCB in 1879.
 With her widowed mother, she settled at 2020 Hearst Avenue (then College Way), in a house with a watermill in the rear yard.
 Residing in the same house was Lemuel Warren Cheney (1858–1921), a law student.

 The following year, the Shepards moved to 2316 Allston Way, across the street from the campus.
 Before long, Cheney had moved there too.
 The Shepards' last address before May's graduation in 1883 was Club House No. 4 on the university grounds, again shared by Cheney, now a journalist.
 In addition to their shared living quarters, May and Lemuel had a common interest in literature.
 Both belonged to the Neolaean Literary Society, of which May was vice-president.

 On 29 April 1883, during her senior year, she married Cheney, the Bachelor of Letters degree was granted to her in December of that year.
 They left for Europe, where he served as Balkan Peninsula correspondent for the San Francisco Chronicle.
 Their first son, Charles Henry Cheney, was born in Rome in February 1884.
 Upon their return she and her husband had a house built close to UCB, on College Avenue in Lodi.

+Career and adulthood

 In 1886, when she was 24 years old, May founded Cheney's Pacific Coast Bureau of Education in San Francisco.
 It was the first commercial teacher placement agency west of the Rockies, and her husband participated in its management.
 She decided that UCB owed some obligation to the graduates unable to find proper positions.
 The English universities had appointment secretaries.
 Harvard University had a similar official.
 UCB, she thought, should likewise give such a service to students.
 After she convinced UCB President Martin Kellogg, her plan was accepted.
 She opened the UCB placement service in the president's office in South Hall on January 1, 1898, and continued to serve as the university's Appointment Secretary for 40 years, placing countless university graduates as high-school teachers throughout the state.